Housing Choice Voucher (Section 8)

 Who qualifies for these services?

-Pre-applications will be placed on the waiting list by time and date of receipt of the pre-application and preference.
+*Pre-applications will be placed on the waiting list by time and date of receipt of the pre-application and preference.
 Applicants without a preference will be placed at the bottom of the waiting list according to the date of receipt of the application.
+Preferences will be verified and must be valid when an applicant reaches the top of the waiting list.
+Household with these preferences will be served first.

 * Preferences will be verified and must be valid when an applicant reaches the top of the waiting list.
 Household with these preferences will be served first.